olimorris/neotest-rspec/README.md

 ### Running tests in a Docker container

 The following configuration overrides `rspec_cmd` to run a Docker container (using `docker-compose`) and overrides `transform_spec_path` to pass the spec file as a relative path instead of an absolute path to RSpec.
 The `results_path` needs to be set to a location which is available to both the container and the host.
+Additionally, to avoid using a custom formatter, you need to specify `formatter = "json"`.

 ```lua
 require("neotest").setup({